• Home

 • IMPACT-BOSTON

-Empowerment Author Meg Stone
+Author Meg Stone

-Nationally renowned violence prevention expert Meg Stone helps you question authority, challenge fear-based safety advice, and embrace a more just and realistic approach to stopping violence.
+Meg Stone helps you question authority, challenge fear-based safety advice, and embrace a more just and realistic approach to stopping violence.

-Meg exposes how sexist safety advice keeps us small - and offers a bold, evidence-based path to true personal and collective safety.
+She exposes how sexist safety advice keeps us small - and offers a bold, evidence-based path to true personal and collective safety.
 Meg is the Executive Director of IMPACT Boston, an organization that works to prevent violence and abuse by giving people the skills to advocate for healthy relationships, sexual respect, and personal and community safety.

-Meg Stone is an experienced and engaging speaker for conferences, universities, high schools, workplaces, faith communities, and nonprofit organizations.
+Meg Stone is an experienced and engaging speaker for keynotes, conferences, universities, high schools, workplaces, faith communities, and nonprofit organizations.
 She brings warmth, clarity, humor and solid evidence to each engagement and will work with you to customize her message for your group.

 • · How Personal Safety Tips Can Make Women Feel More Afraid